SFauth/AAC-using-large-language-models/README.md

 |On | WavCaps | AudioSetKW+ChatGPT KW | MAGIC_WavCaps_AudioSet+ChatGPT_KW.sh | |

 ****
+### Future work: how to exchange components of the system?

-### Detailed breakdown of an inference shell-script for future work:
+In order to exchange components, we first provide a breakdown of an inference shell-script.

-It is structured as follows:
+#### Summary:
+1. How to exchange the hyperparameters that are not in the shell-script?
+2. How to exchange the

 ```
 CUDA_VISIBLE_DEVICES="1" python ../inference_magic.py\
     --language_model_code_path ../language_model/\  # folder-name of language model